Skip to main content

 Proof Generation

-Once an epoch, after the node has received a PoET proof and during the PoET cycle gap, the node will generate a proof of spacetime, which requires that it sequentially read all of the PoST data.
-The details aren't something most miners need to worry about as the node will handle the process for you; see Fine-tuning Node Performance for information on benchmarks and parameters that can be tweaked.
+Once per epoch, after the node has received a PoET and the PoET cycle gap is underway, the node will generate a PoST, which requires that it sequentially read all the PoST data.
+The details are not something most smeshers need to worry about as the node will handle the process for you.
+See Fine-tuning Node Performance for information on benchmarks and parameters that can be tweaked.

-The first part of the proving process is an initial proof of work phase called k2pow that uses a proof of work algorithm called RandomX.
-During this phase, which is CPU bound, you should see CPU usage spike briefly for a few minutes.
-There should be very little network or disk activity during this phase.
-As explained in the Profiler docs, it should take a low-end CPU around 2.5 minutes to compute k2pow for 4 SU; computation time scales linearly with the hash rate and number of storage units being proven.
+The first part of the proving process is an initial proof-of-work phase called K2PoW that uses a proof-of-work algorithm called RandomX.
+During this phase, which is CPU bound, you should see CPU usage spike briefly for a few minutes with there being very little network or disk activity.
+As explained in the Profiler docs, it should take a low-end CPU around 2.5 minutes to compute k2pow for 4 storage units (SUs).
+The computation time scales linearly with the hash rate and number of SUs allocated.
 See the RandomX Benchmark to get a sense of your CPU's RandomX hash rate.

-Once the k2pow phase is complete, the node begins the PoST proving process, which takes longer as it involves reading and computing a hash function over all the committed PoST data.
-How long depends on factors including the disk read speed, CPU speed, and configured nonces and threads.
-This process may be CPU bound or IO bound, depending on the configuration.
-(It also doesn't touch the network.)
+Once the k2pow phase is complete, the node begins the PoST proving process, which takes longer as it involves reading and computing a hash function over all the initialized PoST data.
+The duration of the proving depends on factors including the disk read speed, CPU speed, and configured nonces and threads.
+This process may be CPU-bound or IO-bound, depending on the configuration.
+(This phase does not use the network.)

 Initialization

-The most important part of becoming a smesher is the PoST initialization (sometimes referred to as "plotting").
+The most important part of becoming a smesher is the PoST initialization (sometimes referred to as "PoS initialization" or "plotting").
 This process requires a GPU and is designed to be costly and time-consuming due to the crypto-economic design of the protocol.
-As described above, unlike in proof of stake networks, there's no "slashing" (burning a portion of stake) in the Spacemesh protocol.
-Instead, the sanction for engaging in malicious behavior such as equivocation is invalidation of a smesher ID, which invalidates all of the PoST data associated with that ID.
+As described above, unlike in proof-of-stake networks, there is no "slashing" (burning a portion of stake) in the Spacemesh protocol.
+Instead, the sanction for engaging in malicious behavior such as equivocation is the invalidation of a smesher ID which, in turn, invalidates all of the PoST data associated with that ID.
 In order for this sanction to be costly, performing PoST initialization and generating PoST data must also be costly.

-Note that initialization can theoretically be performed using a CPU (as opposed to a GPU), but it will take so long that this option isn't viable for the vast majority of miners.
+Note that initialization can theoretically be performed using a CPU (as opposed to a GPU), but it will take so long that this is not a viable option.

 OpenCL

 PoST initialization requires support for OpenCL.
-Installation instructions will vary depending upon your operating system, platform, and GPU hardware.
+Installation instructions will vary depending on your operating system, platform, and GPU hardware.
 A good starting place for Linux users is this wiki page.
-On Ubuntu and other Debian-compatible systems it may be enough to install these packages:
+On Ubuntu and other Debian-compatible systems, it may be enough to install these packages:

 > sudo apt-get update